Ali-Cheikh/news-agent/readme.md

-# 🧠 Agent Suite — Zero‑Cost Daily AI Digests
+# 🧠 Agent Suite

 > **5 AI agents.
 10+ RSS feeds each.
 1 shared engine. $0 / month.**

-Never miss a beat.
-This repository runs **five independent AI‑powered digest agents** that fetch, deduplicate, and rank the day’s most important stories — all automatically, every day, for free using GitHub Actions and Google Gemini 2.5 Flash.
+This repository can runs **Every independent AI‑powered digest agents** that fetch, deduplicate, and rank the day’s most important stories — all automatically, every day, for free using GitHub Actions and Google Gemini 2.5 Flash.

 ---

-## ✨ What’s Inside
+## ✨ What’s Currently Inside

 | Agent | File | Covers |
 |-------|------|--------|